killbill/killbill-paypal-express-plugin/README.md

 Plugin to use Express Checkout as a gateway.

-Release builds are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.ning.killbill.ruby%22%20AND%20a%3A%22paypal-express-plugin%22) with coordinates `com.ning.killbill.ruby:paypal-express-plugin`.
+Release builds are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.kill-bill.billing.plugin.ruby%22%20AND%20a%3A%22paypal-express-plugin%22) with coordinates `org.kill-bill.billing.plugin.ruby:paypal-express-plugin`.

 Usage